 Getting to La Digue: La Digue does not have an airport as it is a small island.
 You can get to La Digue from Praslin or Mahe, both by Ferry with Cat Cocos.
 There are two daily ferry times on Weekends and Mondays, and Tuesday through Thursday has only 1 daily ferry ride.

 Visa to Seychelles

 There is no Visa required for entry to Seychelles.
 You need proof of Yellow Fever vaccination to enter the country as well as proof of a departure ticket.

-Accommodation is plentiful on all of the islands, and can range from studio rooms rented out for budget prices, mid-range beachside hotels, to ultra luxury villas and 5-star resorts that bring the likes of Prince William and Beyonce.
+Accommodation is plentiful on all the islands and can range from studio rooms rented out for budget prices, mid-range beachside hotels, to ultra luxury villas and 5-star resorts that bring the likes of Prince William and Beyonce.
 The cheapest you can find rooms for double occupancy is €45 on Mahe island, yet it is slightly cheaper on Praslin and La Digue, with rooms starting from €35.
-Most budget rooms however are priced between €60 – €90 per night.
+Most budget rooms are between €60 – €90 per night.

-There are many car rental companies in Mahe, Seychelles, including several older cars which are rented out privately by owner.
+There are several car rental companies in Mahe, Seychelles.
+Aside from larger agencies, you also can rent privately from car owner.
 If you do not need a car your entire stay, wait to rent a car for cheaper prices.
 Look for different cars, all which advertise and have contact numbers, yet most without email.
 Renting a small basic car (Hyundai i10) in manual will range from €35 to €50 depending on the season.
-The bigger agencies are supposed to only rent cars less than 3 years old, so find one who will rent an older car and ask for a discount.
+The bigger agencies only rent cars less than 3 years old, so find one who will rent an older car and ask for a discount.
 Rent from Sylvest Car Hire in Beau Vallon (email@example.com, +248 251 7751) or from Classic Car Hire Seychelles at the Airport.